What was the first Stihl chainsaw?

 - Output: 6 horsepower

 This is The Tree-Felling Machine – also recognized as one of the first Stihl chainsaws (though in reality, it’s the second).
-However, it was the first gasoline-powered chainsaw.
+However, it was one of the first gasoline-powered chainsaws (coming in after the first Dolmar chainsaw).

 You can see that it has two wooden handles for a man on the side with the gas engine, and another handle at the end of the chainsaw bar for another man to help guide the saw through logs.